 Coralogix provides a seamless integration with

-Metricbeat so you can send your metric data from anywhere and create beautiful metric dashboards.
+Metricbeat so help you send your metric data from anywhere and create metric dashboards.

 Metricbeatinstalled, for more information on how to install: https://www.elastic.co/guide/en/beats/metricbeat/current/metricbeat-installation.html